homeservicewhiz/homeservicewhiz/src/pages/bathtub-replacement.md

   - title: Get an estimate today
     subtitle: >-
-      Fill up the form below to send us an email and our experts will get back to you with lightning speed
+      Fill up the form below to send us an email and our experts will get back to you with lightning speed.
     title_align: center
     content: ''
     content_align: left